whlan02/Qgis_mcpChatting/README.md

 The mcpchatting system has been enhanced with expanded language model support and a built-in chat interface.
 This integrated solution removes dependency on external chat platforms, providing users with unrestricted access(using their own API keys) without the constraints typically associated with free-plan services like Claude.
+Moreover, it now uses Retrieval-Augmented Generation.
+It combines large language models (LLMs) with external knowledge sources (in this case QGIS docs) so that the LLM has more knowledge about e.g. QGIS functions.
+So far it was only tested with ChatGPT.

 ## Prerequisites